Neurodiversity Resources

 Services

-I support families by evaluating neurodivergent students from a holistic educational lens, honoring the individual gifts and talents of the student along with their areas of needed support.
-When we work together, you’ll be provided with the language, tools, and resources you need to optimally advocate for your child's success in the classroom and beyond.
+I support families by first supporting mothers.
+Research shows that when we support mothers from a strength-based approach neurodivergent children naturally benefit.
+From a holistic lens, I honor the individual gifts and talents along with the areas of needed support.
+When we work together, you’ll be provided with the resources and strategies you need to show up for yourself as an ADHD mom so you may better show up for your child.

 Millions of neurodivergent adults grew up in an outdated system that marginalized them and their gifts, and we’re all still experiencing the repercussions of that today.
 I believe no one should have to walk this path alone, which is why I work with my adult clients to reframe neurodiversity and develop actionable solutions to thriving and rising in a neuronormative culture.